danielkunin/Regularized-Linear-Autoencoders/erratum.md

 # Erratum

-- Section 2.3 should read: "In fact, L_2-regularization reduces the symmetry group from GL_k(R) to O_k(R), making the [right] singular vectors of the encoder and [left] singular vectors of the decoder well-defined."
+- In Section 2.3, the first paragraph should conclude: "In fact, L_2-regularization reduces the symmetry group from GL_k(R) to O_k(R), making the [right] singular vectors of the encoder and [left] singular vectors of the decoder well-defined."

+- In Section 2.3, "(2)" refers to the second item in the list, not equation (2).

 - The final sentence of Appendix B should read: "And since R^m is contractible, their method may in principle extend to finding